DrummerHead/HumanSort-backend/README.md

 It is assumed you have [node and npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 This repo comes with some sample images we can use and a script to populate the database.
-Run this at project root:
+The images of cats where AI generated using [this online tool](https://observablehq.com/@drummerhead/generate-computerender-links).
+Run this at project root to use the sample images and an initial database state:

 ```
 npm install